qingxin-meng/NDP-JSB/README.md

 Please be aware of that, if you want to run the model using our datasets directly, you need to download the preprocessed data and put them under the directory: **"src/source_file"** .

-## prerequisites (please install the following packages before you run this module)
+## prerequisites (please install the following packages before you run this model NPD-JSB)
 - python 3.6
 - numpy 1.19.2
 - pandas 1.1.3
 - scipy 1.5.2

-## intrustions to run the model
+## intrustions to run the model NPD-JSB
-The src file include all source code and a source_file folder which include all preprocessed data.
+The src folder include source code of the model NPD-JSB.

-To run the module, you need to download the whole src folder.
-Then open a terminal to run the commands.
+To run the model, you need to download the whole src folder.
+Then open a terminal to run the commands as below.
 According to the different data spliting settings and datasets, there are four different options.
 I list the four options and the corresponding commands as below.

 - option 1 (runing the NPD-JSB model on the IT dataset with 5 cross-validation):

  `python main.py --data_split_type cross_validate --data_source it`